Mean Robust Optimization

 \subsection{Layout of the paper}

-In Section~\ref{sec:mro}, we present our approach in light of both robust and distributionally robust optimization, and give theoretical guarantees on constraint satisfaction.
-In Section~\ref{sec:conservatism}, we analyze the effect on clustering on the worst-case value of the~\gls{MRO} solutions.
+\reviewChanges{ In Section~\ref{sec:mro}, we present our approach for concave uncertainty constraints, then extend the results to maximum-of-concave functions.
+In Section~\ref{sub:connectionsdro}, we present connections to distributionally robust optimization, and give theoretical guarantees on constraint satisfaction.
+In Section~\ref{sec:conservatism}, we analyze the effect on clustering on the worst-case value of the~\gls{MRO} solutions for both concave and maximum-of-concave constraints}.
 In Section~\ref{sec:parameter_selection}, we give guidelines for choosing hyperparameters.
 In Section~\ref{sec:examples}, we provide computational verification of the speedups obtained through our methodology.
 In Section~\ref{sec:conclusions}, we summarize our conclusions.